ahmadajmi/learning-javascript/chapter4.md

 When it comes to choose between function expression and function declarations.
 In cases which you want to pass function as a parameter to another function or defining a method in objects, then function expression will do it.

-Function declarations on the other hand can only defined in the programe code, so they can't be assigned to variables or properties or passed to another function as parameter.
-Also conside the availability of the `name` property as described above.
+Function declarations on the other hand can only defined in the program code, so they can't be assigned to variables or properties or passed to another function as parameter.
+Also consider the availability of the `name` property as described above.

 #### Callback Pattern